 Since then we have continued to work from distant places, meeting annually to compose and revise.
 With the publication of our first full-length collection, Whisk (Pedlar Press, 2013), we began to explore polyphonic composition and performance.

 We launched Rhinoceros (Gaspereau Press, 2016) in Whitehorse at Haiku Canada’s 2016 Weekend.
 In 2017, Yoko’s Dogs was honoured to be on the program for Haiku North America’s Conference in Santa Fe where all four of us did a polyphonic presentation of our work.
+Our next full-length collection, In the Lawless Afterlife, is under consideration by publishers.

 In keeping with tradition, which we happily and radically break in order to invent anew, the Doggies' practice is rigorous, exacting, challenging, and exuberant: arf for arf's sake!